 Last week I made my way to Montreal, Quebec, Canada — just a two-hour drive from my home in upstate, New York — and, after having covered the nation’s federal cannabis legalization, I was excited to experience it for myself.
-I came back with the following takeaways.
+I came back with the following takeaways on weed in Canada.

 Cannabis use is not ubiquitous